Christopher Polhem: Personal life

-Polhem died of natural causes in 1751 in Stockholm at the age of 90.
+Polhem died of natural causes in 1751 in Stockholm, at the age of 90.

 Career

 Industrial

 According to Polhem's autobiography, the event that marked the beginning of his career was the successful repair of the unfinished medieval (16th century) astronomical clock designed by Petrus Astronomus at Uppsala Cathedral, which had remained unfinished and broken for more than a century.

 In 1690 Polhem was appointed to improve upon the current mining operations of Sweden.
 His contribution was a construction for lifting and transporting ore from mines, a process that was rather risky and inefficient at the time.
 The construction consisted of a track system for lifting the ore, as opposed to wires; the construction was powered entirely by a water wheel.
 Human labor needed was limited to loading the containers.
 Being new and revolutionary, word of Polhem's work reached King Charles XI of Sweden who was so impressed with the work that he assigned him to improve Sweden's main mining operation; the Falun Mine in Dalarna.

 Funded by the Swedish mining authority, Polhem traveled throughout Europe, studying mechanical development.
 He returned to Sweden in 1697 to establish laboratorium mechanicum in Stockholm, a facility for the training of engineers, as well as a laboratory for testing and exhibiting his designs.
-It has since become the prestigious KTH Royal Institute of Technology, whose history began with King Charles XI and his praise for Christopher Polhem for his mining efforts.
+It has since become the prestigious KTH Royal Institute of Technology, whose history began with Charles XI and his praise for Polhem for his mining efforts.